The Balanced Justice Project at FIU Law

 The Balanced Justice Project

-Balancing the best interests of victims, offenders, & our community to achieve justice & reduce crime.
+Balancing the interests of victims, offenders, and our community to achieve justice and reduce crime.

 Balanced Justice is an initiative developed out of the Florida Center for Capital Representation and the Juvenile Resentencing and Review Project at FIU College of Law.
 It is a non-profit operating via FIU Foundation and a legal aid instrument within FIU’s Law Clinic.